 The nature of depression in itself makes it difficult to help yourself and also to ask for help.
 However, there’s always a circle of people (or a person) that you trust.
 Make up your mind to reach out to them.
 Thanks to the world we live in, there are different modes of communication that can suit your mood.
 Phone calls, messages, video calls and good old-fashioned physical visits are ways you can reach out.
 If you’re feeling a bit out of sync and don’t want a familiar face, there are other effective forms of support.

 You can offer to help someone out with something, and you can reach out anonymously to share your feelings with a virtual support group.
 The mental awareness Nigeria Initiative (MANI) on Twitter is a perfect choice for this.
+The 21 magazine on Instagram or She Leads Africa are other places to find help.
 There’s help out there.
 All you need to do is reach out.

 Exercise or try yoga